-The importance of teamwork has been understood since slave gangs defied engineering boundaries to build the Egyptian pyramids.
+The importance of collaboration has been understood since workers defied engineering boundaries to build the Egyptian pyramids.

 From grassroots football squads to theatre staff doing intricate brain surgery, teamwork is what makes it possible for groups of people to make great things happen.